-More than 2.6 million passengers fly in and out of U.S. airports every day, the Federal Aviation Administration (FAA) reports.
+More than 2.7 million passengers fly in and out of U.S. airports every day, the Federal Aviation Administration (FAA) reports.
 That number always spikes during peak travel times, such as holidays.
 A record 31.6 million passengers will travel on U.S. airlines during the 2019 Thanksgiving holiday period, up 3.7% from last year.

 “Realistically, we will all be exposed to certain viruses and bacteria,” said Dr. Steven Gilchrist, a family medicine physician at Novant Health Steelecroft Primary Care.
 “The key is looking at ways to decrease the rate of transmission.”

 To fight off germs during your travels, Gilchrist recommends these seven tips for your next trip: